antimof/UxPlay/README.md

 The code in this repository accumulated from various sources over time.
 Here is an attempt at listing the various authors and the components they created:

-UxPlay was initially created by **antimof** from RPiPlay, by replacing its Raspberry-Pi-specific  video and audio rendering system with GStreamer rendering for
-Desktop Linux (antimof's work on code in `renderers/` was later backported to RPiPlay).
+UxPlay was initially created by **antimof** from RPiPlay, by replacing its Raspberry-Pi-specific OpenMAX  video and audio rendering system with GStreamer rendering for desktop Linux systems (antimof's work on code in `renderers/` was later backported to RPiPlay).

 The previous authors of code included in UxPlay by inheritance from RPiPlay include: